zer0def/nginxinc-kubernetes-ingress/docs/content/overview/product-telemetry.md

 - **VirtualServerRoutes** The number of VirtualServerRoute resources managed by NGINX Ingress Controller.
 - **TransportServers** The number of TransportServer resources managed by NGINX Ingress Controller.
 - **Replicas** Number of Deployment replicas, or Daemonset instances.
+- **Secrets** Number of Secret resources managed by NGINX Ingress Controller.

 ## Opt out